a-b-street/docs/book/src/software/ungap_the_map/plan.md

 - implement the
   [decay curves for mode shift](https://github.com/a-b-street/abstreet/issues/448) to get predictions better calibrated by research
+- consolidate the user flow into just 3 stages: explore, your trips, and proposals

 To support rolling out to more cities: